-If Prof. Eugen Meneghello planted the rocky island, and his son Toto Meneghello followed his father’s dream of a botanical garden and guest house far away from the civilisation, then Dagmar Meneghello took the dream to yet another dimension.
+If Prof. Eugen Meneghello planted the rocky island, and his son Toto Meneghello followed his father’s dream of a botanical garden and guest house far away from civilization, then Dagmar Meneghello took the dream to yet another dimension.
 She brought a new gift to Palmižana, the vision of modern art, adding space for exhibitions, and offering a retreat for aspiring artists: the Škorpion art gallery was born.

 Škorpion in the ’80s

 The founders of The Škorpion art gallery (1980) on Palmižana, Dagmar Meneghello, Nikša Barišic and Marinko Petrić, set out to tell local and foreign visitors of Croatian high-quality achievements in the fine arts, and showcasing artists who have immortalised the island it in all its beauty. Škorpion art gallery was a pursuit of love, not for business.

 Without any help from the powers in the Croatian art bureaucracy, Dagmar on her own, with love and goodwill from friends, artists and critics, through Škorpion art gallery has enriched and given another creative dimension to Palmižana's unique identity.